1kastner/conflowgen/docs/background.rst

 - :cite:t:`briskorn2019generator`
   developed a test data generator that may be used to simulate yard crane container handling processes.
-  Their generic approach generates test examples of crane scheduling issues and is available at :cite:`briskorn2019generator-software`.
+  Their generic approach generates test examples of crane scheduling issues.

 - A technique for the evaluation of quay crane scheduling models and solution methods is presented by :cite:t:`meisel2011unified`.